SharkTrust

 SharkTrust Let's Encrypt Bridge

 The device simply needs to conform to the easy to implement SharkTrust Binary Protocol.
-SharkTrust may be used by any microcontroller based solution using any embedded TLS stack, as long as the embedded TLS stack can load a standard X.509 certificate and the associated private key.
+SharkTrust may be used by any microcontroller-based solution using any embedded TLS stack as long as the embedded TLS stack can load a standard X.509 certificate and the associated private key.

 SharkTrust Requirements

-1. SharkTrust is designed for devices (or software) installed within an Intranet and with private IP addresses -- e.g. 192.168.x.x.
+1. SharkTrust is designed for devices (or software) installed within an Intranet and with private IP addresses -- e.g., 192.168.x.x.

 2. The devices with the embedded SharkTrust software must have Internet access as a TCP/IP network client.
 In other words, SharkTrust must be able to connect as a client to the online SharkTrust service.
-The Internet access does not need to be persistent.
+Internet access does not need to be persistent.
 The access is needed when updating the certificate once every 2 to 3 months.

 3. The SharkTrust service requires code in the device that complies with the SharkTrust Binary Protocol Specification (PDF).